-are supported by all loci 1 it is the case of P. pulverulenta 1 (pp from 0.28 to 0.56, bPTP pp=0.75 but IGS1); P. pulverulenta 3 (pp from 0.35 to 0.54 and bPTP pp=0.65, but in IGS16); P. pacifica (pp from 0.27-0.47, bPTP pp=0.88 but not in IGS3); P. dolichorhiza (pp from 0.18-0.46, bPTP pp=0.62, not in IGS16); P. neopolydactyla 3 (pp varying from 0.19 to 0.86, not in IGS3).
+Several species are supported by all loci but 1: it is the case of P. pulverulenta 1 (pp from 0.28 to 0.56, bPTP pp=0.75 but not retrieved in IGS1); P. pulverulenta 3 (pp from 0.35 to 0.54 and bPTP pp=0.65, but retrieved in IGS16); P. pacifica (pp from 0.27-0.47, bPTP pp=0.88 but not retrieved in IGS3); P. dolichorhiza (pp from 0.18-0.46, bPTP pp=0.62, not retrieved in IGS16); P. neopolydactyla 3 (pp varying from 0.19 to 0.86, not retrieved in IGS3).

-P1202 and P1596 (P. dolichorhiza b) are part of a same species in ITS and ß-tubulin, but separate species in IGS3 and IGS16.
+Among the disagreements between loci, P1202 and P1596 (P. dolichorhiza b) are part of a same species in ITS and ß-tubulin, but separate species in IGS3 and IGS16.

-P. scabrosella P. sp7a P. sp7b 4 loci (0.52-0.8) but ß-tubulin and bPTP consider them as 3 distinct species.
+Similarly, P. scabrosella, P. sp.
+7a and P. sp.
+7b are merged in a single species by 4 loci (with pp from 0.52-0.8) but ß-tubulin and bPTP consider them as 3 distinct species, as did Structurama .

-, P. neopolydactyla 2a2c are together in ITS, but
+There are a lot of uncertainties in the species delimitation in the group of P. neopolydactyla 1 s.l. and P. neopolydactyla 2 s.l. (see figure 7).

+For instance, P. neopolydactyla 2a and P. neopolydactyla 2c are grouped together in ITS, but not in the other loci.
+P. neopolydactyla 1 is delimited without P. neopolydactyla 1b in ITS and IGS1, but with P. neopolydactyla 1b in IGS3 and ß-tubulin.

-P. truculenta is also problematic, it appears as a species in ITS and IGS1 but is grouped with sp1 in ß, part of a non-resolved group in IGS3, and many singletons in IGS16 as well as in the bPTP analysis.
-It could be due to the lack of in single locus , especially because there is not much variation in the South American group.
-It could also speciation in this little group high degree of morphological .
+P. truculenta is also problematic, it appears as a distinct species in ITS and IGS1 but is grouped with P. sp1 in ß-tubulin, part of a non-resolved group in IGS3, and is divided in many singletons in IGS16 as well as in the bPTP analysis.
+It could be due to the lack of resolution in single locus trees, especially because there is not much variation in the South American group.
+It could also reveal that speciation is under process in this little group that has a high degree of haplotype and morphological diversity.

 P. sp.
-1 is a species in ITS, IGS16 and bPTP, is grouped with truculenta in ß, with dolichorhiza 2 in IGS1, part of a non-resolved group in IGS3.
-This the lack of resolution in single loci in the South American group
+1 is defined as a species in ITS, IGS16 and bPTP, but is grouped with P. truculenta in ß,-tubulin and with P. dolichorhiza 2 in IGS1, and part of a non-resolved group in IGS3.
+This is probably linked with the lack of resolution in single loci in the South American group due to the very recent radiation.

-situations For instance in ITS, characters segrgating P. hymenina, P. sp1 and P. dolichorhiza 2 are excluded,
+The situations where bGMYC performs poorly are in most cases due to uncertainties in the trees analyzed.
+For instance in ITS, most of the characters segregating P. hymenina, P. sp.
+1 and P. dolichorhiza 2 are excluded, resulting in a lack of resolution in the tree, and bGMYC group them together, whereas these species are resolved as distinct in the bGMYC analyses on the other loci.

-bGMYC gives mostly congruent results , but depending on the loci, so on GMYC or bGMYC as two loci .
+bGMYC gives mostly congruent results in the majority of cases, but shows differences depending on the loci, so delimiting species based on GMYC or bGMYC on a single locus can be inaccurate, as we haven't found two loci giving the exact same results.

-Moreover, single gene topologies don't always match the species , so GMYC or bGMYC must be used with caution, even if in most cases it good results.
+Moreover, single gene topologies don't always match the topology of the "real" species tree, so GMYC or bGMYC must be used with caution, even if in most cases it gave us good and congruent results.
+Applying bGMYC to several loci and establishing a consensus might be a more effective approach.

-Among advantages, it can be used on single loc, and therefore is than multi-loci methods.
+Among the advantages of bGMYC, it can be used on a single locus, and therefore is more cost-effective than multi-loci methods.
 It is tree-based so it will always return monophyletic species.